jmgjmg/MiNombre/README.md

 MiNombre
 ========

 Android project created with eclipse from a Processing sketch.
-It includes a settings activity on top of the default Processing screen/activity
+It includes a <code>Settings</code> activity on top of the default Processing screen/activity

+To start the <code>Settings</code> activity, just click on the main Processing screen where the names are drawn.

+Free aplication available for download from Google Play: https://play.google.com/store/apps/details?id=com.tumaku.minombre

 Notes
 =====